 Can I sit with my friends?

 Yes.
-Our theatre will remain at reduced capacity for the time being, but you are welcome to book tickets to sit with a friend, or to meet friends in our Library Bar.
-From the 19 July you are no longer limited to meeting in groups of 6 or with your household or support bubble.
+You are welcome to book tickets to sit with a friend, or to meet friends in our Library Bar.

 I have an access requirement which means I need to sit in a certain place, but there aren’t any suitable seats available to book online.
 What can I do?